Simplyauf/space-tourism-multipage-reactjs/README.md

 #Frontend Mentor

-This is a solution to the [space tourism multipage website](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9).
+This is a solution to the [Space tourism website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ---